Crescent Services offering procurement frameworks and consultancy to the wider public sector, learn more.

 1. You can be assured of the supplier's quality and capabilities as the panel of suppliers has already been vetted and approved

-2. Prices are as keen as possible because every supplier has been through a competitive process in compliance with the Procurement Regulations
+2. Prices are as keen as possible because every supplier has been through a competitive process in compliance with the procurement regulations

 3. The suppliers are engaged in constant and repeated competition for business throughout the life of the framework (where a panel has more than one supplier)